jtremback/cross-chain-validation/spec/valset-update-protocol.md

 ## State Machine for a Single Validator Set Change demand

-When we say that there is a *single* validator set change demand, we assume that this demand will be a single committed validator set change demand in a block at the baby blockchain.
+For simplicity in presentation, in this section we consider a *single* validator set change demand, that is, we assume that this demand will be a single committed validator set change demand in a block at the parent blockchain.
-If this is indeed the case, the validator set change indeed takes place at the baby blockchain.
+(If the relayer successfully transmits the protocol packet) this demand will result the validator set change indeed taking place at the baby blockchain.
-In other words, the validator set of the baby blockchain changes to the validator set from the demand.
+However, in principle multiple demands can be issued before the first of those is finished.
+This leads to concurrency, and intermediate validator set changes are not visible in the validator sets of the baby chain.
+Note, that this does not influence the (un)staking logic.
+We will discuss concurrency effects below.

 We now present the state machine for this case.
 ![image](../images/data_flow.png)